redsuperbat/slim-di/README.md

 ## Lifecycle hooks

 `slim-di` exposes one lifecycle hook called `onInstantiation` which triggers during instantiation and can be used to connect to databases or other init-work.
+To trigger the hook on your class instance you must call the `DIContainer.init` method.

 ```ts
 import { PrismaClient } from 'prisma';